Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 This table provides a clear overview of the main differences between Agio and Discount Points, their calculation, application and impact on the parties involved.

-Definition Premium, the amount that exceeds the nominal value Discount, the amount that is below the nominal value
+Definition Premium; the amount exceeding the nominal value Discount; the amount below the nominal value

 Financial effect Increases the amount received by the issuer Reduces the amount received by the borrower